CelesNeba/Financial-ETL-pipeline-and-dashboard/README.md

 * Store final models/tables: mart_customer_health, mart_fraud_alerts, mart_revenue_by_category.

+  #### This means that we are moving our transformed and enriched data into the analytics layer, the layer where business users, BI tools (like Tableau/Power BI), or machine learning models can consume it easily.

 ### Orchestration & Scheduling

-* Use Airflow: schedule daily ingestion, dbt models run after load, tests.
+* Use Airflow: schedule daily ingestion, dbt models run after load, and tests.

 * Track DAG run statuses & SLAs.

 ### Monitoring & data quality
-* Row-count checks, null rate thresholds, value distribution drift detection.
+* Row-count checks, null rate thresholds, and value distribution drift detection.